 Thanks to my editor Lauren Cowles for her patience and encouragement, to the copyediting team of David Anderson and Rishi Gupta, and to Cambridge University Press for welcoming the free online publication of this book.
 Thanks to Luca Trevisan and Radu Grigore for an initial version of LaTeX2WP.
 Thanks also to Amanda Williams for the use of the “Grey cube” logo/cover image.

 I’m very grateful to all the heroes who suggested improvements and pointed out mistakes on this blog.
-Special thanks in this group to Albert Atserias, Tim Black, and Dima Gavinsky; extra-special thanks in this group to Li-Yang Tan; super-extra-special thanks in this group to Noam Lifshitz.
+Special thanks in this group to Matt Franklin and Li-Yang Tan; extra-special thanks in this group to Noam Lifshitz.

 I’m grateful to Denis Thérien for inviting me to lecture at the Barbados Complexity Workshop, to Cynthia Dwork and the STOC 2008 PC for inviting me to give a tutorial, and to the Simons Foundation who arranged for me to co-organize a symposium together with Elchanan Mossel and Krzysztof Oleskiewicz, all on the topic of analysis of Boolean functions.
 These opportunities greatly helped me to crystallize my thoughts on the topic.